 Newsletter 154, November 2024

-Our efforts to push for changes in how the levy is administered and spent werer reported in the November Tree Grower.
+Our efforts to push for changes in how the levy is administered and spent were reported in the November Tree Grower.
 There has been some recognition that the Levy Board might widen its view of where levy money should be spent, and with whom it should be consulting.

 The main talking point in the industry currently is margin squeeze, and lack of profitability from increased costs and lower export prices.
-The China log market appears to have permanently shrunk and we need to find new outlets for top logs.
-Biofuel is an obvious possibility but some regions have been slow to develop the necessary facilities.
+The China log market appears to have shrunk and we need to find new outlets for top logs.
+Biofuel is a possibility but some regions have been slow to develop the necessary facilities.
 Although some of our logs that go to China become furniture for the US market, this trade is also under threat from proposed tariffs.

 Howard and I took our revised version of the MOU between NZFFA and the Forest Owners Association to the latest FOA board meeting.
 We'd like a stronger relationship between the two associations, and this should help.
 The Forest Growers Research Conference in Dunedin last month had a good representation of farm foresters and an increased content on alternative species.
 Vaughan Kearns and Rob Webster reported on the breeding programmes for improved cypress and redwoods.